About the Digital Archaeology Foundation

 Given the current predicament Nepal is in we feel time is of the utmost essence to preserve these monuments.

 It’s our aim to not only preserve cultural heritage but make it accessible to every person in Nepal and throughout the world.
-During phase 1 we hope to kickstart the digital revolution in Nepal by showing people how such technology can be used to not only preserve, but also to educate and employ.
+During phase 1 we were the first to use such technology.
+Since then, electricity has returned to Nepal, internet has improved and digital reconstruction has become widely understood.